What is crime prevention?

 - Program emergency phone numbers into your personal cell phone.

-- Insure that you are subscribed to the campus mass notification system on campus.
+- Insure that you are subscribed to the campus mass notification system (MCC Alert).

-- Participate in any campus emergency transmitter, whistle, or other safety programs being offered.
+- Participate in any campus emergency other safety programs being offered.

 Walking around campus